softprops/zoey/README.md

 ```

 The default client will connect a zookeeper server listening on `0.0.0.0:2181`.
 If you've spun up a zookeeper locally
-this may be fine, but if you've spun one up on another host just provide that connection string as an argument to you clients constructor.
+this may be fine, but if you've spun one up on another host just provide that connection string as an argument to your clients constructor.

 ```scala
 val cli = zoey.ZkClient(connectString)
 ```

-Many clients connecting to the same servers to perform operations can have an undesierable herding affect.
+Many clients connecting to the same servers to perform operations can have an undesierable herding effect.
 Zookeeper servers are often distributed across a number of hosts for high availability.
-A _round robin_ interface is provided for creating a zookeeper client that will perform operations on a different host for each operation in the order the hosts are defined.
+A _round robin_ interface is provided for creating a zookeeper client that will perform requests on a different host for each operation in the order the hosts are defined.

 ```scala
 val cli = zoey.ZkClient.roundRobin(hostA :: hostB :: hostC :: Nil)
 ```

-A robin-robin client, as you may have guessed, cycles through a list of hosts when performing operations on a given set of hosts.

-If the server is unavailable, you don't want to wait on a connection to establish all day.
-In these cases you may with to set a connection timeout.
+If a given server is unavailable, you don't want to wait on a connection to establish all day.
+In these cases you may with to set a connection timeout, specified as a [FiniteDuration](http://www.scala-lang.org/api/current/index.html#scala.concurrent.duration.FiniteDuration).

 ```scala
 import scala.concurrent.duration._
 val cli = zoey.ZkClient(connectString, connectTimeout = Some(3 seconds))
 ```

-Once connected the server will attempt to make sure its connection with you is healthy by establishing a session timeout for gaps in network connectivity.
-By default this session timeout is set to 4 seconds.
+Once connected the server, the server will attempt to make sure its connection with you is healthy by establishing a session timeout for gaps in network connectivity.
+By default, this session timeout is set to 4 seconds.
 If you wish to change this, set the sessionTimeout when creating your client.

 ```scala
 import scala.concurrent.duration._